Murder for body parts: Capital punishment and organ harvesting in China

 In March 2006, three individuals alleged that thousands of Falun Gong practitioners had been killed at Sujiatun Thrombosis Hospital, to supply China's organ transplant industry.
 The third person, a doctor, said the so-called hospitals in Sujiatun are but one of 36 similar concentration camps all over China.

 The allegations were the subject of investigative reports by Edward McMillan-Scott, Vice-President of the European Parliament, and by former Canadian Secretary of State David Kilgour and human rights lawyer David Matas.

 The Kilgour-Matas report stated "the source of 41,500 transplants for the six year period 2000 to 2005 is unexplained" and concluded that "there has been and continues today to be large scale organ seizures from unwilling Falun Gong practitioners".

 The report called attention to the extremely short wait times for organs in China—one to two weeks for a liver compared with 32.5 months in Canada—noting that this was indicative of organs being procured on demand.
 A significant increase in the number of annual organ transplants in China beginning in 1999, corresponded with the onset of the persecution of Falun Gong.
 Despite very low levels of voluntary organ donation, China performs the second-highest number of transplants per year.
 The report includes incriminating material from Chinese transplant center web sites advertising the immediate availability of organs from living donors, and transcripts of interviews in which hospitals told prospective transplant recipients that they could obtain Falun Gong organs.
 An updated version of their report was published as a book in 2009.

 In 2014, investigative journalist Ethan Gutmann, published his own investigation.
 He conducted extensive interviews with former detainees of Chinese labor camps and prisons, as well as former security officers and medical professionals with knowledge of China's transplant practices.
-He reported that organ harvesting from political prisoners likely began in Xinjiang province in the 1990s, and then spread nationwide.
+He reported that organ harvesting from political prisoners likely began in Xinjiang in the 1990s, and then spread nationwide.
 Gutmann estimates 65,000 Falun Gong prisoners were killed for their organs from 2000 to 2008.